 The tenant only has the legal right to terminate a Model B rental agreement at any time if he wishes.
 He must observe a notice period of one calendar month.
 The landlord cannot terminate the rental agreement in the meantime.
 The landlord is therefore bound to the agreed term.
 The tenant who wants certainty about a minimum rental period is therefore advised not to sign a rental agreement according to Model B. But the landlord who wants absolute certainty about the departure of the tenant after the agreed duration is wise to choose the rental agreement according to Model B.

 The tenant has the possibility to let the tenancy committee determine whether the agreed initial basic rental price is not too high.
 The tenant has the time until 6 months after the end of the lease.
 The statutory regulation is not entirely clear on this point, but it is assumed that this is meant '6 months after the end of the agreed rental period'.
-If the property is worth 143 points or more, it is liberalized and belongs in the free sector.
+If the property is worth 145 points (January 2022, 141 points per July 2022) or more, it is liberalized and belongs in the free sector.
 The tenancy committee will then leave the rent unchanged.
-If the property is worth 142 points or less, then the rental committee will determine the rent at the maximum legal level associated with the number of points of the house.
+If the property does not have enough points, then the rental committee will determine the rent at the maximum legal level associated with the number of points of the house.
 The tenancy committee will do so retroactively until the start of the tenancy agreement.

 Model C – For a Definite period, with diplomatic clause